Miromat/miromat.github.io/pages/persprofile.md

 The results of all three tests paint a similar picture.
 I am a person who stays calm and thinks clearly in stressful situations.
 I am slightly introverted and love helping others.
-I prefer a combination hands-on learning with the addition of visual and audible learning material.
+I prefer a combination of hands-on learning with the addition of visual and aural learning material.
 I agree with most of the test results.
 There are things I knew about myself and some that I did not.
-I find it very interesting that the Myers-Briggs sees my personality type in supporting roles, helping others.
-I have been working in IT Support roles for most of my professional career, enjoying it immensely not knowing why.
+I find it very interesting that the Myers-Briggs test sees my personality type in supporting roles and helping others.
+I have been working in IT Support roles for most of my professional career, enjoying it immensely.
 The joy and satisfaction I get from helping others and solving their problems has now been explained to me.

 I have never had issues in the past working in teams, it is the opposite, I actually enjoy it.
 Working with others is a great experience, especially when people come from different backgrounds and cultures.
-Different thinking and language barriers can be hard to overcome but, in the end, it will benefit the project and will help the team to achieve extraordinary things.
-Looking at my result, I do not think they will influence my behaviour in working with a team.
+Different thinking and language barriers can be hard to overcome but, in the end, it benefits the project and will help the team to achieve extraordinary things.
+Looking at my results, I think they will positively influence my behaviour in working with a team.
 I like teamwork.
 I can apply my ideas and help finish tasks.
-There is no reason to adjust or change.
+There is no reason to adjust or change as teamwork comes to me naturally.

-I could lead a project team if necessary but prefer to be “just” a member.
-This means when forming a team, I would need to find a group with someone who is comfortable and possibly has the experience to take the lead.
-I believe in my work there are members who will be able to do so through previous experience and their current positions.
+If required I could lead a project team but I would prefer to be an equally important member in a supporting role getting tasks done and offer technical knowledge and experience.
+This means when forming a team, I would ideally be looking to find a group with someone who has an interest in such a role and is happy is happy to take the lead.
+I believe in my group there are such members who would be suitable through previous experiences and their current positions.